UnofficialJuliaMirror/StanMCMCChain.jl-8f1571ae-b3a1-52af-8ab1-32258739efdb/README.md

 ## Introduction

-This package converts the output produced my CmdStan.jl to a TuringLang/Chains object suitable for further processing by the [MCMCChain](https://github.com/TuringLang/MCMCChain.jl) package.
+This package converts the output produced by CmdStan.jl to a TuringLang/Chains object suitable for further processing by the [MCMCChain](https://github.com/TuringLang/MCMCChain.jl) package.

 ## Usage